 Many times travel can be included in the proposal’s budget.
 While travel expenses are a heavily scrutinized item, there are ways to get them approved.

 Make sure to provide precise formulas and documentation for why travel is necessary.
-Include the cost of a plane ticket, the cost of a hotel per night and the number of nights you will be staying, and a food allowance.
+Include the cost of a plane ticket, the price of a hotel per night and the number of nights you will be staying, and a food allowance.
 Use realistic but conservative figures,

 Funders often scrutinize the purchase of equipment.
 To help them understand equipment costs, give them documentation of the program need for the equipment.

 Equipment costs should be well defined and include specifications.
 For example, you might add a high–speed copier system to reproduce reports and other documents for committees, staff members, and volunteers.
 You should explain how the copier will help administer the program.

 Funders qualify or define supplies in different ways.
 Always check with the funding source before including this section.
 Explain how the supplies assist in running the program.
 Also, break down supplies into categories such as general office supplies, educational and training supplies, and computer supplies.

 In-kind contributions are goods or services donated to the organization.
 These services/contributions can often be used as matching funds by many funding sources.
 Examples of gifts-in-kind include:

 - corporate volunteers and pro-bono professional services